On this page:

 - Body: Physical well-being and being capable of doing the things that matter.

 - Spirit: Respect for culture, community, and environment.

 Based on our research, we created a campaign that amplifies the regret teens may feel after vaping.
 Our goal is to help Native teens recognize for themselves that vaping can hold them back from achieving a healthy mind, body, and spirit.

 Utilizing storytelling to convey cautionary messages has long been a powerful tool in Native American culture.
 One such parable is the Trickster: a mythical creature who takes the form of familiar animals, only to shapeshift with the purpose to create confusion and take advantage of unsuspecting people.
 Trickster spreads deception, so he is the perfect character to fool teens into trying vaping.

 Most vapes contain addictive levels of nicotine.
 When the nicotine cravings kick in, they can be all-consuming for teens, taking away their ability to focus on anything besides vaping.
 This campaign ad brings to life these uncomfortable, real-life scenarios that illustrate a loss of control to the need to vape.

-“Next Legends” is primarily a digital-based effort designed to reach Native teens on the platforms they commonly use, such as YouTube, Twitch, TikTok, and Instagram.
-In addition to the campaign’s digital video and social media presence, out-of-home billboards, radio, and TV (Alaska) will also be used to help extend the message to AI/AN communities.
+“Next Legends” is primarily a digital-based effort designed to reach Native teens on the platforms they commonly use, such as YouTube, Twitch, and Instagram.
+In addition to the campaign’s digital video and social media presence, select local events well-attended by Native youth are used to extend the message to AI/AN communities.

-The campaign will use a variety of tactics and communication channels aligned with the interests of our Native youth, including:
+The campaign uses a variety of tactics and communication channels aligned with the interests of Native youth, including:

 - Digital advertising, such as online videos

-- Social media, such as Instagram and TikTok
+- Social media, such as Instagram and Twitch

 - Native influencers